 Biographies and walking tours developed by experts use the power of storytelling to give novices an entry point into local Jewish history.
 The mobile version allows you to explore for yourself and guides you in person to actual venues of Jewish life.

-Jewish Places is conceived as a collaborative project.
+Jewish Places was conceived as a collaborative project.
 All collaborators are pursuing the common goal of illustrating the complexity and diversity of Jewish life in Germany using a variety of content on the map.
-This will raise the visibility of educational institutions for local history and initiatives of Jewish life.
+This raises the visibility of educational institutions for local history and initiatives of Jewish life.
 Jewish Places is designed to fit the needs of local institutions and be used by regional projects in their educational activities.